 “There’s not enough room.”

 It had been too dark to see if Baxter had actually tried to get under the small bed, but I could hear him moving the boxes in the closet and knew that’s where he was going.
 I could still hear Mother sobbing below.
-The woman asked again where the rebels were.
+The woman said something too quiet for me to hear.
 Mother said nothing.
 I heard another cry and then more nothing.
 Not even Mother’s sobbing.